FeelingFun/sxtools/README.md

 Albedo colors are flattened, but the coverage masks of each layer are exported.
 This allows palette management in the game engine.

-Once you’ve made your selections, press ‘Apply Project Defaults’ to get started.
+Once you’ve made your selections, press **Apply Project Defaults** to get started.
 Shift-clicking the button starts with built-in default settings.

 Creating project defaults may take a few seconds, as the tool generates custom shaders according to the channel and layer selections.
 The tool also by default disables color management, enables AA, smooth wireframes and transparency depth peeling.